|Colors:||White, cream, blue, black, red, blue, tabby, bi-colored|

-Though similar in looks and temperament, male and female Turkish Angoras differ in size.
-Males tend to be a bit taller and heavier than the females, though they’re both smaller-sized cats, so the difference isn’t great.
+Although similar in looks and temperament, male and female Turkish Angoras differ in size.
+Males tend to be a bit taller and heavier than females, but they’re both smaller-sized cats, so the difference isn’t great.

-Great with kids and pets alike, these cats are a great choice for families.
-Because they love attention from their human, these cats aren’t a great fit for anyone who won’t often be home to provide the needed attention.
+They’re great with kids and pets alike and are a great choice for families.
+Because they love attention from their owner, these cats aren’t a great fit for anyone who won’t often be home to provide the needed attention.
 But seniors who need a companion will find a great partner in this cat.

-Highly sought after for cat competitions, these are unique and hard-to-find cats that will cost a substantial investment.
-Also, be aware of possible health conditions such as deafness in white cats with blue eyes, or hypertrophic cardiomyopathy throughout the breed.
+Turkish Angoras are highly sought after for cat competitions, and they are unique and hard-to-find cats that will require a substantial investment.
+Also, be aware of possible health conditions such as deafness in white cats with blue eyes and hypertrophic cardiomyopathy.

 Featured image credit: Jeanie de Klerk, Unsplash / Fish Icon